DanteAlighierin/foot/README.md

 more than twice as fast as a clang build.

 **Note** GCC 10.1 has a performance regression that affects foot.
-A PGO build is about 30-40% slower with GCC 10.1 compared with GCC 9.3.
+A PGO build is about 30-40% slower with GCC 10.1 compared to GCC 9.3.

 ## Installing